Cycling74/min-devkit/HowTo-NewObject.md

 ## 5. Document

-To be an upstanding citizen of the Max ecosystem your object should have both a **help patcher** added to the `help` folder and a reference page added to the `docs` folder.
+To be an upstanding citizen of the Max ecosystem your object should have both a **help patcher** added to the `help` folder.
+A reference page will be generated and added to the `docs` folder automatically when you instantiate your object the first time.

 ## 6. Unit Testing